Likelihood Geometry of Reflexive Polytopes: Introduction

 Log-linear models defined by reflexive polygons were examined with regard to their ML degree by \citet*{MaximumLikelihoodEstimationOfToricFanoVarieties}.
 In the present paper we revisit their computations, take the next step of considering (three-dimensional) reflexive polyhedra, and prove results that hold for families of reflexive polytopes in higher dimensions.
 While the results in \cite{MaximumLikelihoodEstimationOfToricFanoVarieties} might suggest at first glance that an ML degree drop for a reflexive polytope is a rare occurrence - only 12.5\% of reflexive polygons exhibit such a drop - we actually find that for reflexive polyhedra more than 64\% of these exhibit an ML degree drop.
 Moreover, we show that in arbitrary dimension there are always reflexive polytopes that exhibit an ML degree drop (with their standard embedding).

 The rest of the paper is structured as follows.
 In Section \ref{section2} we recall preliminaries on maximum likelihood estimation of log-linear models.
 The focus is on the relationship between statistical models defined by reflexive polytopes and the theory of $A$-discriminants based on \citep{MaximumLikelihoodEstimationOfToricFanoVarieties, TheMaximumLikelihoodDegreeOfToricVarieties}.
 Section \ref{section3} revisits the computation of the ML degree of all reflexive polygons, and corrects Theorem 3.1 in \citep{MaximumLikelihoodEstimationOfToricFanoVarieties}.
 Computations and results related to the ML degrees of three-dimensional reflexive polytopes are presented in Section \ref{section4}.
 In Section \ref{section5} we present closed formulas for the ML degree of the cube and its dual in arbitrary dimension, and discuss scalings that make the former have ML degree one.
-The ML degree of further families of reflexive polytopes are studied in the last two sections.
-In Section \ref{section6} we look at geometric constructions that create higher dimensional reflexive polytopes from lower dimensional ones, and in Section \ref{section5} we consider reflexive polytopes associated to undirected graphs.
+We focus on reflexive simplices in Section \ref{section6}, and conjecture formulas for their ML degrees.
+The ML degree of further families of reflexive polytopes is studied in the last two sections.
+In Section \ref{section7} we look at geometric constructions that create higher dimensional reflexive polytopes from lower dimensional ones, and in Section \ref{section8} we consider reflexive polytopes associated to undirected graphs.

 All our computations are available and reproducible at the mathematical research data repository \texttt{MathRepo} of the Max-Planck Institute of Mathematics in the Sciences, with webpage: